 Medical courier companies often work on:

-Couriers use GPS and way optimization software to understand the quickest, many successful routes, lowering transportation times and fuel consumption.
+Couriers use GPS and route optimisation software to understand the quickest, most successful routes, lowering transportation times and fuel consumption.

 Chain of Custody